 Guido Prehn.
 Mr. Prehn joined our board as supervisory director in 2017.
 Mr. Prehn has over 15 years of experience in the private equity industry.
-He currently serves on the boards of OmniaMed Holding, Pharmazell, Calvias, Erdo, AWK Group and VTU Group.
+He currently serves on the boards of Omniamed Holding GmbH, Pharmazell GmbH, Calvias GmbH, Everest TopCo B.V., Auerbach Holding AG, Kohlspitz Holding AG, AWK Group and VTU Group.
 Mr. Prehn is a managing director of DPE Deutsche Private Equity where he joined in 2008, shortly after its foundation.
 Between 2002 and 2008, he worked in various positions at Allianz Capital Partners, TPG Capital and Merrill Lynch.

 Mr. Prehn studied business administration at the European Business School, Oestrich-Winkel, De Paul University Chicago and Universidad Argentina de la Empresa, Buenos Aires.

 Eric Souêtre, MD.
 Dr. Souêtre joined our board as a supervisory director in 2017.
 After various research positions at National Institute of Mental Health, Dr. Souêtre founded "BENEFIT" in 1990, a research and consulting company in health economics (subsequently acquired by QUINTILES Inc. (USA) in 1995).
 He then served as a board member at QUINTILES Inc, where he was responsible for the global consulting function.
 In 2003, Dr. Souêtre co-founded LABCO-a network of clinical laboratories-and led the company to a European leadership as chairman and CEO until late 2010.
 He remained as an active board member until LABCO was sold to CINVEN in 2015.
 Dr. Souêtre has since co-founded a private equity fund (CAREVENTURES) focused on pan European healthcare service ventures.
-Dr. Souetre holds a PhD in neurosciences by the Marseille University, an MD by the Medical University of Nice and an MBA from HEC school of Paris.
+He currently serves on the board of OPERA SA.
+Dr. Souêtre holds a PhD in neurosciences by the Marseille University, an MD by the Medical University of Nice and an MBA from HEC school of Paris.

 Daniel Parera, MD.
 Mr. Parera joined our board as a supervisory director in 2017.
 He has served as an executive in residence at TVM Life Science Management GmbH since 2016.
-He also currently serves as a member of the board of directors at leon-nanodrugs GmbH and he is an observer to the board of directors at Mediti Pharma, Inc. Previously he worked at Novartis AG across divisions in various functions from 2004 to 2012.
+He also currently serves as a member of the board of directors at leon-nanodrugs GmbH and MicrobeDx and he is an observer to the board of directors at Mediti Pharma, Inc. Previously he worked at Novartis AG across divisions in various functions from 2004 to 2012.
 He was head of Global New Products & Portfolio Strategy Biopharmaceuticals at Sandoz International GmbH, a Novartis company, from 2011 to 2016.
 From 2009 to 2011, he served as global head of Development and Diagnostics at Novartis Vaccines & Diagnostics and from 2007 to 2009 at Novartis Pharma AG as global strategic marketing franchise head.
 From 2000 to 2004, he served as an engagement manager and other roles at McKinsey & C, Inc. In 1996, he served as a scientific co-worker at the Institute for Occupational, Social and Environmental Medicine at Johannes-Gutenberg-University.
 Mr. Parera holds an MD from Johannes-Gutenberg-University.